RBC’s tech teams explore new ways of working with Slack

-Following its purpose to help clients thrive and communities prosper, RBC is in the middle of transitioning to being a digital-first, tech-enabled company.
-With over 86,000 employees and a long legacy, this is more than an organisational challenge, it’s a mindset shift: and employees are learning to work differently.
+Following its purpose to help clients thrive and communities prosper, RBC is in the midst of transitioning to a digital-first, tech-enabled company.
+With over 86,000 employees and a long legacy, this is more than an organizational challenge—it’s a mindset shift—and employees are learning to work differently.
 “Today’s developers fundamentally work more horizontally than vertically, and Slack helps to enable this way of working,” says RBC Executive Vice President of Innovation and Technology Martin Wildberger.

 Since it was introduced two years ago, Slack, a valued RBC client, has given RBC’s tech teams the flexibility to be more nimble in how they collaborate and get work done – a key advantage in today’s rapidly changing workplace.

-What started as a developer tool is now fundamentally integrated into the day-to-day lives of over 5,000 RBC employees and counting.
+What started as a developer tool is now fundamentally integrated in the day-to-day of over 5,000 RBC employees and counting.

 Crowdsourcing solutions with Slack